Henry-Cook/FinDash/README.md

 ## Project Description

-Budget Dashboard is a  React.JS app that uses [Airtable](https://airtable.com/) for a basic database connection, this allows for a simulated user authentication.
+Budget Dashboard is a  React.JS app that uses [Airtable](https://airtable.com/) for a basic database connection, this allows for simulated user authentication.
 Users can very easily build budgets by adding information into the three budgeting categories: “Bills”, “Living Expenses”, and “Everything Else”.
 The app will then use [react-chartjs-2  ](https://www.npmjs.com/package/react-chartjs-2)  to render graphs so that users can visualize their finances.

 The focus of this project is to use React to create a beautiful dashboard.